 Gold investing is an excellent way to invest in precious metals, and investors can protect their wealth with these investments.

 Gold investors and coin collectors see gold or bullion coins as safe-haven investments.

 They help investors protect their wealth, with the added convenience of being smaller than gold bars.

 Some investors prefer holding a previous metals portfolio that does not involve storing gold bullions physically, which means consumers can purchase the precious metal with confidence.

 One common question that people ask when investing in gold coins is what is the coin size.

 Answers may vary depending on your specific investment needs, but here are some considerations to get you started.

 Large-sized gold coins are more expensive upfront than small-sized ones, like the 1 oz gold coin (1 ounce), but you get a better return on your investment by spending more money on larger-sized gold coins.

-The size of your coin should depend on how much you plan to invest in and what type of investor you are.
+The size of your coin should depend on how much you plan to invest and what type of investor you are.

-For example, if you want to invest in a small amount of money and have long-term goals, then a smaller 1 oz gold coin would be better because it gives you a higher return per unit of investment.
+For example, if you want to invest a small amount of money and have long-term goals, then a smaller 1 oz gold coin would be better because it gives you a higher return per unit of investment.